exercism/java/concepts/basics/introduction.md

 // count = false;
 ```

-Java is an [object-oriented language][object-oriented programming] and requires all functions to be defined in a _class_.
+Java is an [object-oriented language][object-oriented-programming] and requires all functions to be defined in a _class_.
 The `class` keyword is used to define a class.

 ```java
 class Calculator {